ndsev/mapget/docs/mapget-api.md

 To cancel an in-flight HTTP stream, close the HTTP connection.

-## `/tiles` – stream tiles (WebSocket)
+## `/tiles` – interactive control channel (WebSocket)

 `GET /tiles` supports WebSocket upgrades.
-This is the preferred tile streaming mode for interactive clients because it supports long-lived connections and request replacement without introducing an extra abort endpoint.
+This endpoint is the control channel for interactive clients.
+It carries request updates and lightweight status/control frames; binary tile data is pulled separately via `/tiles/next`.

 - **Connect:** `ws://<host>:<port>/tiles`
 - **Client → Server:** send one *text* message containing the same JSON body as for `POST /tiles` (`requests`, optional `stringPoolOffsets`).
   - `stringPoolOffsets` is optional; the server remembers the latest offsets per WebSocket connection.
 Clients may re-send it to reset/resync offsets.
-- **Server → Client:** sends only *binary* WebSocket messages.
-Each WebSocket message contains exactly one `TileLayerStream` VTLV frame.
+- **Server → Client:** sends *binary* WebSocket messages carrying VTLV control frames.
-  - `StringPool`, `TileFeatureLayer`, `TileSourceDataLayer` are unchanged.
+  - `RequestContext` frames contain a UTF-8 JSON payload with `requestId` and `clientId`.
+The `clientId` is then used for `/tiles/next`.
-  - `Status` frames contain UTF-8 JSON payload describing per-request `RequestStatus` transitions and a human-readable message.
+  - `Status` frames contain UTF-8 JSON describing per-request `RequestStatus` transitions and a human-readable message.
 The final status frame has `"allDone": true`.
+  - `LoadStateChange` exists in the protocol but is currently not emitted by the HTTP service.

 To cancel, either send a new request message on the same connection (which replaces the current one) or close the WebSocket connection.

+## `/tiles/next` – pull binary tile frames

+`GET /tiles/next` (also accepts `POST`) returns the next available binary tile frame batch for an active interactive `/tiles` session.

+- **Method:** `GET` or `POST`
+- **Query parameters:**
+  - `clientId` (required): numeric client id received via the websocket `RequestContext` frame.
+  - `waitMs` (optional): long-poll timeout in milliseconds.
+Defaults to 25000 and is clamped to 30000.
+  - `maxBytes` (optional): batch size budget.
+If greater than zero, the response may concatenate multiple VTLV frames up to that byte budget (capped at 5 MiB).
+  - `compress` (optional): set to `1` to enable gzip compression when the client also sends `Accept-Encoding: gzip`.
+- **Response:**
+  - `200 application/octet-stream` with one or more concatenated `TileLayerStream` VTLV frames.
+  - `204 No Content` if the long-poll timed out before any frame became available.
+  - `410 Gone` if the interactive session no longer exists.

 ### Why JSONL instead of JSON?